 Proper Storage Techniques

-To keep your Bourbon Chocolate Cake fresh, store any leftovers in an airtight container at room temperature for up to three days.
-For longer storage, freeze individual slices wrapped tightly in plastic wrap and then aluminum foil.
-This method will preserve the cake’s flavor and texture.
+To keep the cake fresh, store leftovers in an airtight container at room temp for up to three days.
+For longer storage, freeze individual slices wrapped in plastic wrap and then in aluminum foil.
+This keeps flavour and texture.

 Shelf Life Expectations

-When stored correctly, the cake can last in the freezer for up to three months.
-Just ensure you allow it to thaw completely before serving to enjoy the best flavor and texture.
+Stored right, the cake can stay in the freezer for up to three months.
+Let it thaw completely before serving to get the best taste and texture.

 Adjustments and Variations